hadialqattan/pycln/docs/README.md

 ## General

-> All bellow cases and more are considered as used.
+> All the cases below and more are considered as used.

 ### Single Line